lcphill/Parking-docs/Networking-Terms-Glossary.md

       - Private peering is a dedicated physical connection between you and your peer.
       - Private peering is intended to scale to much higher bandwidths at much low cost (as compared to public peering).
 - IP subnet (RFC-3021)
-   - "/31" is a special case detailed in RFC-3021 where networks with this type of subnet mask can assign two IP addresses as a point-to-point link.
+   - "/31" is a special case detailed in RFC-3021 where networks with this type of subnet-mask can assign two IP addresses as a point-to-point link.
       - So, this RFC exists to undo other RFC's that had their own special treatments, primarily "directed broadcast" with "-1", noting that -- in /31 -- the '1' bit actually translates to '-1' (as a signed -1 versus an unsigned '1' -- go figure).
 - IP unnumbered: https://networklessons.com/cisco/ccie-routing-switching/ip-unnumbered-explained
    - Alleviate wasting entire IP subnets on point-to-point interfaces.
 Instead, "borrow" the IP address from your paired side.